Welcome to today's edition of the Rush 24-7 podcast.

 In the first place, this Democrat Party, there's nothing centrist about it.

-It is as far left a party as you and I have ever seen in our lifetimes.
+It is as far-left a party as you and I have ever seen in our lifetimes.

-As we can tell by looking at how they propose to fix the economy.
+As we can tell by looking at how they propose to fix the economy, the assumption that they can is extreme leftist.

-Back in the good old days that Matthews cites here, when we had center left and center right.
+Back in the good old days that Matthews cites here, when we had center-left and center-right, that's when the Republicans had a measly 120 seats in the House.

 They didn't even go to committee meetings.